Skip to content

 Installing NUnit

-To run this sample you need NUnit.
+To run this sample, you need NUnit.
 You can download NUnit from this site http://www.nunit.org/index.php?p=download.

-Download and install NUnit package (for example, NUnit-2.4.8-net-2.0.msi).
+Download and install the NUnit package (for example, NUnit-2.4.8-net-2.0.msi).

-Run NUnit from the start menu:
+Run NUnit from the Start menu:

 clip0066

-Select “OpenProject…” from “File” menu:
+Select “OpenProject…” from the “File” menu:

 clip0067

-In opened window find and select
+In the window that opens, find and select:

 1